vernonclarke/SPNfinal/README.md

 This repository contains a NEURON model of striatal projection neurons (or SPNs) designed to simulate the interaction between GABAergic and glutamatergic synaptic inputs.

+It also provides all the R code used to produce the graph output (as svg) from the resultant NEURON + Python output.

-It is built on top of the 'striatal_SPN_lib' repository created by Lindroos and Kotaleski, 2020:
+The NEURON + Python model is built on top of the 'striatal_SPN_lib' repository created by Lindroos and Kotaleski, 2020:

 [Lindroos R, Kotaleski JH.
 Predicting complex spikes in striatal projection neurons of the direct pathway following neuromodulation by acetylcholine and dopamine.
 Eur J Neurosci.
 2020](https://doi.org/10.1111/ejn.14891)

 The original model can be found here [modelDB](https://senselab.med.yale.edu/ModelDB/ShowModel?model=266775&file=/lib/params_dMSN.json#tabs-2) or [GitHub](https://github.com/ModelDBRepository/266775)